-- Already be using a DAM (digital asset management) or sales enablement platform, and are wondering how you can ensure Pardot tracking is “hooked up” to these assets, or,
+- Already be using a DAM (digital asset management) or sales enablement platform, and are wondering how you can ensure Pardot tracking is “hooked up” to these assets.

-- You feel restricted by the file storage available (both in Pardot and in Salesforce)
+- Feel restricted by the file storage available (both in Pardot and in Salesforce).

 The good news is that you can use custom redirects to alleviate these pain points and track the number of people that access that file (even on external websites or portals).